michalc/OpenTTDLab/README.md

 - As is typical from Python code, it is cross platform - allowing to share code snippets between macOS, Windows, and Linux, even though details like how to install and start OpenTTD are different on each platform.
 - Downloads (and caches) OpenTTD, OpenGFX, and AIs - no need to download these separately or through OpenTTD's built-in content browser.
 - Transparently parallelises runs of OpenTTD, by default up to the number of CPUs.
-- Outputs results extracted from savegames, and in a format convenient to import into tools such as pandas for analysis or visualisation.
+- Results are extracted from OpenTTD savegames as plain Python dictionaries and lists - reasonably convenient for importing into tools such as pandas for analysis or visualisation.

 ## Installation